dementive/godot-immediate-gui/README.md

-# Godot cpp Data Bind
+# Godot Immediate Mode Gui

-Godot 4.4 C++ GDExtension that adds a DataBind class that enables simple non-intrusive use of the MVC design pattern with as little boilerplate as possible for GUI scenes.
+Godot 4.4 C++ module code that adds a DataBind class that allows you to write immediate mode gui with data bindings with as little boilerplate as possible.

 ## Usage

 The steps to use the DataBind class in your project are:

-1. Make a custom class that Extends the DataBind class, this will be your controller.
+1. Make a custom class that Extends the DataBind class.
-2. Add methods to the controller that call out to your data to update the UI state.
+2. Add methods to the data bind class that call out to your data to update the UI state.
-3. Add the controller Node as the root node of a new GUI scene in the Godot editor (or with code) and add all the control nodes you'll need for your UI into it.
+3. Add the data bind Node as the second node directly after the root node of a new GUI scene in the Godot editor (or with code) and add all the control nodes you'll need for your UI into it.
-4. To bind methods from your controller class to your view all you have to do is set String metadata properties, that correlate to actual Control properties, in the editor with a value that is a valid godot [Expression](https://docs.godotengine.org/en/stable/tutorials/scripting/evaluating_expressions.html) with methods from controller.
+4. To bind methods from your data bind class to your view all you have to do is set String metadata properties, that correlate to actual Control properties, in the editor with a value that is a valid godot [Expression](https://docs.godotengine.org/en/stable/tutorials/scripting/evaluating_expressions.html) or Callable with methods from the data bind class.
 Since Expressions are used to execute the controller methods you can use boolean logic or even do math in the Expressions for maximum flexibility, so something like `X() && Y() || Z()` would work for controls with complex state.
-5. Finally to actually update the UI call the DataBind::update() function on your controller, which you will have to call somewhere in your code whenever your model changes or when the view is opened to ensure the UI state is always in sync with your data.
-The DataBind will check all your controls in the scene for the metadata properties you set, execute the Expression, and then uses the result of the expression to call the appropriate method to update the UI state.
+5. If the metadata properties were correctly hooked up to the DataBind node when the scene with the data bind enters the tree all UI will automatically update every frame.

 ## Example